Anyel-ec/DjangoRest-RestTemplate-Likes-Comment/README.md

 4. **API Endpoints**:
    - The API endpoints are available under `/api/v1/comments/`, where you can perform CRUD operations on comments.

-5. **Documentation**:
-   - Access the API documentation at `/docs/` to explore endpoints and test API functionality interactively.

 #### Configuration

 - **Dependencies**: